This article explains how to configure the Gainsight PX REST API.

 |>=||Greater than or equal||%3E%3D||Returns records where createDate is greater than or equal to 1/28/2019 2:57

-There are a couple of important rules for filter expressions:
+Following are a few of the key points for filter expressions:

-- URL-reserved characters — Characters such as and must be url-encoded in the usual way.
-Client libraries take care of this for you, so you only have to worry about this encoding if you are making direct calls to the protocol.
+- URL-reserved characters: Characters such as commas, equal signs, semi-colons, ampersands, and question marks must be URL-encoded in the usual way.
+Client libraries take care of this for you, so you need to worry about this encoding only if you are making direct calls to the protocol.

 - backslash \\